yuqihahaha/Calorie-Tracker/README.md

 ## Phase 4: Task 3
 Looking into my FoodsWindow, ChinaWindow, CanadaWindow, and KoreaWindow classes, there are many repetitive tasks occurring, that I made separate methods to set up foods button in each window.
-One possible refactoring could be applied to reduce the code redundancy is to put foods filtered by country in three different lists instead of having them as independent Food fields.
-I can first integrate four button methods in abstract class to one by writing a for loop to generate and set the location of the next food button.
-Meanwhile, I would have helper methods (for loop) to generate the name and calorie of each food in the list.
-And override the method (pass in each country's foods list) in the subclasses.
+One possible refactoring could be applied to reduce the code redundancy is to put foods in one list instead of having them as independent Food fields.
+I can first generate all buttons, set labels on buttons by foods' names and calories, and their background color and border.
+Then, I would add these buttons to a list and have a checkCountry method in FoodsWindow.
+I would implement a for each loop in the method to check which country the current button belongs to, and then call the setLocation method to set the accurate location for the button in their appropriate window. setLocation would be an abstract method, and be implemented (using for loop to update location -- y-axis) in each subclass to generate location for each button.

-Secondly, by looking at my UML diagram, there's a  triangle shape between CalorieApp, MainPanel, and WishlistPanel, it implies, there's a redundant association.
-One way to refactoring this is to delete the field in MainPanel, and add parameter to the methods in the class, where it needs the wishlist.
+Secondly, by looking at my UML diagram, there's a  triangle shape between CalorieApp, MainPanel, and WishlistPanel.
+It implies, there's a redundant association, that mainPanel do not actually need to have a field type Wishlist.
+One way to refactoring this is to delete the field in MainPanel, and add parameter of type Wishlist to the methods in the class, where it needs the wishlist.